erfan-bayat13/federated-learning/README.md

 ### Data Preparation

-Ensure that the CIFAR-100 and Shakespeare datasets are downloaded and placed in the `data/` directory.
+Ensure that Shakespeare dataset is downloaded and placed in the `data/` directory.
 You can use the provided scripts in the `scripts/` directory to download and preprocess the datasets.

 ### Running Experiments